 The Episcopal Church has designated St. Peter's as a Jubilee Ministry center based on our ministry of joint discipleship in Christ with poor and oppressed people, wherever they are found, to meet basic human needs and to build a just society.

-On the second Sunday of the month, volunteers from St. Peter's go to St. Paul's Episcopal Church in Camden from around 8 AM to around 10:30 AM to participate in their Sunday Breakfast ministry.
+On the second Sunday of the month, volunteers from St. Peter's go to St. Paul's Episcopal Church in Camden from 7:30 AM to 9:30-9:45 AM to participate in their Sunday Breakfast ministry.
 They prepare and serve a hot breakfast to about 75 people, many of whom are homeless.
 Volunteers wash dishes, make pancakes, cook eggs, serve coffee, set tables, serve breakfast platters, and clean the tables and dishes.
 In addition to a group of dedicated adult volunteers, our J2A class of teens often volunteers.

 St. Peter's has been helping to support Institut La Rédemption, or Redemption School, which is an Episcopal K-12 school located in Gonaives, Haiti, since 2014.
 Through the work of our International Outreach Team and the generous support of the parish, St. Peter's sends $2000 per year to Redemption School.
 Money that we have raised has gone towards building school benches for the students and paying teachers' salaries.

-For many years, St. Peter's has sponsored two children through Child Fund International, providing regular financial assistance and collecting donations for the children for their birthdays and Christmas.
+For many years, St. Peter's has sponsored children through Child Fund International, providing regular financial assistance and collecting donations for the children for their birthdays and Christmas.
 We pray for our adopted children every week in our services.

 St. Peter’s has a long history of reaching out by welcoming community organizations to use our facilities.
 The following organizations make St. Peter’s their home away from home: the Medford-area MOM’s Club, a TOPS ("Take Off Pounds Sensibly) weight loss group, both a Cub Scout and Boy Scout Troop, Alcoholics and Narcotics Anonymous, and the Rutgers Summer Reading Program.
 We also provide rehearsal space to the Big Band Express, a well-known area jazz ensemble, and provide classroom space to an area art teacher.